 Chicago shivered through a particularly bleak October in 1930.
-As the U.S. economy plummeted into the Great Depression, thousands of Chicago’s jobless huddled three times a day in a long line snaking away from a newly opened soup kitchen.
+As the U.S. economy plummeted into the Great Depression, thousands of Chicago’s jobless huddled thrice daily in a long line snaking away from a newly opened soup kitchen.
 With cold hands stuffed into overcoat pockets as empty as their stomachs, the needy shuffled toward the big banner that declared “Free Soup Coffee & Doughnuts for the Unemployed.”

 |Original caption: “Unemployed men queued outside a depression soup kitchen opened in Chicago by Al Capone."|